Yehdar/Basic-ROS2-Networks/README.md

 # Basic-ROS2-Networks
-Dived deeper into ROS2 by constructing simple networks
+Dived deep into ROS2 by constructing simple networks